Diabetic retinopathy and diabetic macular edema

 A disability basically means that you are substantially limited in the way you function in daily activity.
 When you are disabled, you are entitled to certain reasonable accommodations at the workplace and at public places such as schools.

-ADA amendments added in 2008 further clarify that diabetics in particular have certain protections under the law, such as needed breaks at the workplace for insulin injections or lunches at set times to maintain blood sugar levels.
+The ADA also requires that diabetics in particular have certain protections under the law, such as needed breaks at the workplace for insulin injections or lunches at set times to maintain blood sugar levels.

 You cannot be fired from your job or denied employment strictly because you are diabetic, as long as you are able to handle the basics of your work tasks.

 If questions arise, you may need a letter from your physician that advises an employer regarding how well you will be able to perform certain work tasks.
-Your physician also could explain any special accommodations you might need, such as extra lighting.
+Any special accommodations you might need, such as extra lighting, could also be explained by your doctor(s).

 If you are visually impaired enough that you cannot work and expect the condition to last at least a year, you may be qualified for Social Security disability benefits.